Net4FunGR/net4fungr.github.io/content/posts/iou-love/index.md

 ---
-title: Cisco IOU, I'm still in love with you...
+title: For those about to LAB...⚡
-subtitle: Using the lightweight Cisco IOL in your labs
+subtitle: or should I say, Cisco IOU, I am still in love with you
 date: 2024-11-05T00:00:00Z
 lastmod: 2024-11-05T00:00:00Z
 draft: true